 Vegan Cheesy Potato Casserole

-- 2 cups mashed cooked butternut or kabocha squash*
+- 2 cups mashed cooked butternut squash or sweet potato*

 - 1 cup hot filtered water (or as needed)